CandiceYou24/FinRL/finrl-contest-task-1/README.md

   (5) Add a few fine-tuning params for PPO and A2C.

-- `task1_eval.py`: This file contains code that loads your ensemble and simulates trading over a validation dataset.
-You may create this validation dataset by holding out a part of the training data.
+- `task1_eval.py`: This file contains code that loads the ensemble and simulates trading over a validation dataset.

   Updates: